Castlery | May 22, 2023

 Weave structure: The satin weave structure is characterized by long, floating warp yarns that pass over several weft yarns before going under one weft yarn.
 The sateen weave structure is characterized by short floats of weft yarns floating over the warp yarns, with fewer intersections between the threads.

-Fiber composition: Sateen is commonly made from cotton, which is known as short-staple yarn.
-On the other hand, satin is made using filament fibers, including silk, polyester, or nylon.
+Fibre composition: Sateen is commonly made from cotton, which is known as short-staple yarn.
+On the other hand, satin is made using filament fibres, including silk, polyester, or nylon.

 Look and feel: Sateen has a subtle sheen and a smooth, soft feel.
-Satin, regardless of the fiber used, has a high luster and a distinctively smooth and slippery texture.
+Satin, regardless of the fibre used, has a high luster and a distinctively smooth and slippery texture.